farithadnan/farithadnan.github.io/_posts/2022-11-03-scrum-framework.md

 ### Sprint Review & Retrospective

 - At the end of the sprint, Sprint Review and Retrospective meetings occur.
-- **Sprint Review:** Teams demonstrate completed product to the product owner and
+- **Sprint Review:** Teams demonstrate completed product to the product owner
 - **Retrospective:** Discuss what process they can improve going forward.

-This workflow will be repeated for each sprint
+This workflow will be repeated for each sprint.

 ---